mrisher/smtp-sts/spec.md

 Policies MUST specify the following fields:

 * v: Version (plain-text, required).
 Currently only "STS1" is supported.
-* m:  (plain-text, required).
+* m: Mode (plain-text, required).
 If "enforce", the receiving MTA requests that messages be delivered only if they conform to the STS policy.
 If "report" the receiving MTA requests that failure reports be delivered, as specified by the `rua` parameter.